project-zot/project-zot.github.io/docs/articles/authn-authz.md

 In this example, five policies are defined:

--   The default policy (`**`) gives all users the ability to read or create content, while giving user "charlie" the additional ability to update content.
+-   The default policy (`**`) gives all authenticated users the ability to read or create content, while giving user "charlie" the additional ability to update content.

--   The policy for `tmp/**` matches all repositories under `tmp` recursively and allows all users to read, create, or update content in those repositories.
+-   The policy for `tmp/**` matches all repositories under `tmp` recursively and allows all authenticated users to read, create, or update content in those repositories.
+Unauthenticated users have read-only access to these repositories.

 -   The policy for `infra/*` matches all repositories directly under `infra.` Separate policies are defined for specific users, along with a default read-only policy for all other users.

 -   The policy for `repos2/repo` matches only that specific repository.

 -   An admin policy (`adminPolicy`) gives the user "admin" global authorization to read, create, update, or delete content in any repository, overriding all other policies.